mailsg/Hello-Microverse/README.md

 ### Usage

 Read the steps thoroughly to understand the workflow.
+To run the project, execute the following command

+`npm start`

 <!--
 Example command: